 1949 - Phoenix Fine Arts Association incorporated and achieved tax-exempt status.

 1954 - After assuming responsibility for the administration of 19 East Coronado Gallery, Phoenix Fine Arts Association presented exhibitions by local artists.

 1955 - Civic Center Association dissolved, and Phoenix Fine Arts Association took on planning and fundraising responsibilities and enlarged the permanent collection.

 1957 - Under the direction of the board of trustees a $1 million fund drive began, and the 19 East Coronado building was razed to make space for construction.

 1959 - Museum's Grand Opening.
 In January the construction contract was awarded to a Michigan architect, Alden B. Dow, a student of Frank Lloyd Wright.
-In November the brand new, three-level Phoenix Art Museum opened.
+On November 18 the brand new, three-level Phoenix Art Museum opened.

 1961 - Construction plans were announced for the Museum's east wing, which would provide space for exhibition areas, classrooms and offices.